 The quickest way to get from the city center to the airport is by using the Airport Express train.
 The Airport Express train starts at Kowloon station.
-You may just need to book a short taxi ride to get you to the station.
+You may need to book a taxi ride to get to the station.

 Airport Shuttle Service

-The recommended way to travel though is with a airport shuttle services directly from your hotel to the airport.
-It will take a bit longer but you get a door-to-door service.
+Use the airport shuttle services directly from your hotel to the airport.
+It will take a bit longer, but you get door-to-door service.
 And it will be a less expensive way to travel compared to taking a taxi.

 Stay in a major hotel and ask when booking if you can reserve seats on the airport transfer bus for your return journey to the airport.

 The Holiday Inn Golden Mile, the Kowloon Hotel, and the Park Hotel all have this bus service.
 Together with Langham Hong Kong, Royal Pacific Hotel, and the InterContinental Grand Stanford.
 But check with your hotel when booking, as this is subject to change.